This page has been locked by a moderator.

 Dizzee Rascal has had international endorsements deals with urban brand Ecko and designed his own shoe with Nike.
 He has also worked with cross genre artist, Beck, on a remix of the song Hell Yes.

-He released his first album in 2003, which was called Boy in da Corner.
-His second album Showtime was then later released in 2004.
+He released his debut album in 2003, which was called Boy In Da Corner, winning him the 2003 Mercury Prize.
+His second album Showtime was released in 2004.
 His third effort, Maths and English was released in 2007.
+All three albums received critical acclaim.
 He experienced commercial success in 2008 when Dance Wiv Me reached the number one spot in the UK charts.
+His fourth album, Tongue n' Cheek was released in 2009, going platinum for sales exceeding 300,000 units in the UK.
+Dizzee Rascal's album The Fifth was released in 2013, the same year he received an honorary Doctorate of the Arts from the University of East London.

 2003: Boy in da Corner